 March 01, 2022

-We are running the *free* annual WBRG (Warren Buffett Reading Group) again for high school and college students this summer (one night a week for six weeks beginning Jun 12 via Zoom).
+We are running the *free* annual WBRG (World of Business Reading Group – inspired by Warren Buffett) again for high school and college students this summer (one night a week for six weeks beginning Jun 12 via Zoom).

 If you have high school or college students who are interested in business — or simply learning more about business, then encourage them to check out our online PDF with more details and a link to apply here: WBRG.org.